The Various Alcohol & Drug Related Prohibitions and Suspensions

 - Police can issue you a 'Notice' of a 24-hour driving prohibition which will begin immediately.

 - It is not necessary that police request a breath sample using an Approved Screening Device for blood alcohol content analysis.
-Police are trained to recognize signs of an impaired driver.
-However, if, at the roadside, the driver can satisfy police that he or she is not impaired by drugs or alcohol a prohibition will not be issued.*
+Police are trained to recognize the affects of alcohol on drivers.
+However, if, at the roadside, the driver can satisfy police that he or she is not affected by drugs or alcohol a prohibition will not be issued.*

 - Your driver’s licence will be taken by police and will be held at the police station for you to retrieve at the end of the prohibition period.
 The driving prohibition starts immediately upon issuance, and remains in effect for a full 24 hours.

-*You may ask police to test your blood alcohol content on an Approved Screening Device if you believe you are not impaired, however; if the test result indicates you are impaired, you will face other consequences.
+*You may ask police to test your BAC on an Approved Screening Device if you believe you are not affected by alcohol, however; if the test result indicates your BAC is not less than 0.05, you may face other consequences.

 Requesting a review – see the Disputes, Appeals and Reviews page on this website.